 The reader will notice that I used “Ivan the Formidable” instead of the English “Ivan the Terrible”.
 The reason for it will become apparent below (at about 10:46).

-The documentary is in Russia.
+The documentary below is in Russian.
 Below you will find a complete English transcript of the film in-lined with a few of my notes.

 Russia and the myths enveloping it.
 An unwashed land that taught Europeans how to wash themselves.
 Bloodthirsty tzar, who executed hundred times fewer people than his English contemporary.
 Crazy tyrant, during whose reign Russian army was stationed in Rome, Corfu and Malta.
 400 years of information wars.
 Russia vs. West.